 Accordingly, it is important to appoint an executor who is:

 - Trustworthy.
 You need to be able to trust the executor to fulfill the terms of your will.

 - Willing to accept the responsibility.
 Being an executor can be a lot of work and can take a lot of time.
 You should talk to the person whom you appoint to make sure he or she will be willing to act in this capacity.

 - Local.
 It may be easier for someone who lives in California to administer your will.

 Now that you have someone in mind, you should also think of another person who meets these criteria so that you can name a subsequent executor who can act in case the first person you name refuses the appointment or dies before you.

+Who will be the executor for your will and making sure your wishes are known?
 Do you have questions about making your executor appointment official?
 Please contact us via this website to schedule a meeting and we will help you make sure that your appointment is both a good choice and legally binding.